-At 30 June 2018, the Group is organised into four main reportable segments:
+At 30 June 2019, the Group is organised into three main reportable segments:

-- Heavy lift and haulage Hiring out of cranes and provision of transportation; - Marine transportation Provision of marine transportation and logistics services; - Engineering services Provision of process and industrial plant engineering services; and - Trading Trading of heavy equipment and spare parts.
+- Heavy lift and haulage Hiring out of cranes and provision of transportation; - Marine transportation Provision of marine transportation and logistics services; and - Trading Trading of equipment and spare parts.

-35. Segment information (continued)
+34. Segment information (continued)